-The Refreshed Youth Plan has launched with a select number of initial actions, which will be built on and added to as new actions are developed and initial actions are expanded.
-Initial actions are intended as stepping stones to build towards the aspirations of the Youth Plan.
-While initial actions are led by a smaller set of government agencies and crown entities, all government agencies are encouraged to consider what actions they could contribute to giving effect to the Youth Plan.
+The Refreshed Youth Plan has launched with a select number of initial actions which will be built on and added to as new actions are developed and initial actions are expanded.
+Initial actions are intended as stepping-stones to build towards the aspirations of the Youth Plan.
+While initial actions are led by a smaller set of agencies, all agencies are encouraged to consider what actions they could contribute to in future.